P-kai/EasyNanoMeta/README.md

 ## Pipeline manual and file description
 1. Readme.md: Introduction
-2. install.sh: Dependencies install.
+2. install.sh: Dependencies installation.
 Using the script to install tools for nanopore metagenomic analysis.
 3. pipeline.sh: Command-line analysis for Linux.
 A guidance for analyzing nanopore metagenomic data.
 4. Python scripts for data analysis: We provided many scripts for data processing.
 5. Rscripts_for_ploting: Examples for ploting using R.